redbubble/devon/README.md

 I (Lucas) can't think of a sane use case for that, so I'm pretty sure this assumption is safe.

+### Applications run in the background

+If Devon starts applications by running commands naively (e.g. without spawning a child process), then those applications can interrupt the starting process by running in the foreground.
+Because they never exit, subsequent applications wouldn't be able to start.

+### All dependency relationships are the same

+At the moment, a dependency relationship means "A depends on B to work properly, but A can start even if B isn't running."
+This is optimistic, since there is nothing stopping A from crashing if B is not available at startup.

+This probably needs fixing with an actual dependency graph implementation -- the current implementation just builds a list that includes all the dependencies, with no information about which apps depend on which others.
+Hence, there's no reliable way to figure out what to start first.

 ## Development

 **[Trello board](https://trello.com/b/MsxE9Nw6/devon-the-dev-application-starter)**